What are Non Functional Requirements — With Examples

 Our blog on functional requirements outlines some tips on how to write requirements well, and they apply to both functional and non functional requirements.
 Some include:

-- Quantify requirements — if a stakeholder wants a website to load “quickly,” ask what that means (3 seconds or less?
-2 seconds or less?)
+- Quantify requirements.
+If a stakeholder requires a website to load “quickly,” define exactly what that means (3 seconds or less?
+2 seconds or less?).

-- If you intend to reuse the requirement, write it as such — use “accept payment” rather than “accept payment through Apple Pay,” for example.
+- If you intend to reuse the requirement, write it in general enough terms to allow it to be reused.
+For example, use “accept payment” rather than “accept payment through Apple Pay."

 For the full list, and more on functional requirements, read the blog >>